eSIM for Indonesia: What Actually Works in 2026

 - – App required

-- + Widest plan range — 1 GB to 50 GB at multiple durations
+- + Widest plan range — 1 GB to 50 GB at multiple durations, plus new unlimited tiers (3–30 days)

 - + Strong regional Asia plans if Indonesia is one stop on a multi-country trip